josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/💔_Violence_IRL/🧨_marriage_camps_legalise_rape.md

 ## 🧱 Project Esther: securitising dissent under the guise of “protecting Jews”

 Heritage’s *Project Esther* explicitly frames the US pro-Palestinian movement as a “Hamas Support Network,” describes it as “effectively a terrorist support network,” and calls for a coordinated coalition strategy using public–private mechanisms to disrupt, degrade, and deny resources to targets.
-**Ref:** Heritage Project Esther text: “Hamas Support Network,” “effectively a terrorist support network,” coalition coordination, and “public–private partnership when a willing Administration occupies the White House.” [oai_citation:4‡The Heritage Foundation](https://www.heritage.org/progressivism/report/project-esther-national-strategy-combat-antisemitism)
+**Ref:** Heritage Project Esther text: “Hamas Support Network,” “effectively a terrorist support network,” coalition coordination, and “public–private partnership when a willing Administration occupies the White House.”
+[Source: The Heritage Foundation](https://www.heritage.org/progressivism/report/project-esther-national-strategy-combat-antisemitism)

 ### Why this is relevant to marriage enforcement
 This is the same governance move: